Reading time: 4 minutes

 The risk-return trade-off

-For the third year running, QSuper delivered the best return to risk ratio of its peers over seven years to 30 June 2021.
+QSuper continued its winning streak, delivering the best return-to-risk ratio of its peers over seven years to 31 December 2021.

 Rappell says the funds that feature in this table are often those with older member demographics and higher average account balances.
 These funds are more likely to have lower allocations to risk assets than funds with younger members who have time to ride out market highs and lows before they retire.